MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### New OS Update troubleshooter

 In addition to the previous troubleshooters within the Settings app, a new troubleshooter has been added with the addition of the new Settings app for OS Updates.
-Navigate to **Settings** -> **Update &amp; Security** -> **Troubleshoot** -> **Windows Update** and select **Start**.
+Navigate to **Settings** -> **Update &amp; Security** > **Troubleshoot** > **Windows Update** and select **Start**.
 This allows you to collect traces while reproducing your issue with OS Updates to assist better in troubleshooting with your IT or support.

 ### Delivery Optimization Preview

 With this HoloLens Insider update, Windows Holographic for Business enables an early preview for delivery optimization settings to reduce bandwidth consumption for downloads from multiple HoloLens devices.
-A fuller description of this functionality along with the recommended network configuration is available [here](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization).
+A fuller description of this functionality along with the recommended network configuration is available here: [Delivery Optimization for Windows 10 updates](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization).

 The following settings are enabled as part of the management surface and [can be configured from Intune](https://docs.microsoft.com/mem/intune/configuration/delivery-optimization-settings):